stackrox/stackrox/ui/packages/ui-components/README.md

 are used for component unit testing.
 It's highly recommended to add tests for every component.
 Those tests at minimum should validate that component can be successfully rendered.

-### Storybook

-It's highly recommended to add [Storybook](https://storybook.js.org/) stories for every component.
-Use `yarn storybook` to launch a Storybook dev server that supports hot reloading on component changes.
-Storybook is loaded with light and dark themes from the `@stackrox/tailwind-config` package.

 ### Linting